It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 Not only are periods of inactivity needed during the day, but walking, especially outdoors, can ease mental fatigue and even help you get more sleep at night.

-Activities that bring a social aspect to the day-to-day also give that much-needed time to connect and can make the individual feel more relaxed and hopeful for the rest of the day.
+Activities that bring a social aspect to the day-to-day also give that much-needed time to connect and make the individual feel more relaxed and hopeful for the rest of the day.

 Incorporate some rituals into daily life